 Your resume must tell the recruiter about your knowledge and from where did you attain this knowledge.
 Even if your training happened somewhere else than your college, the recruiter should know that.

-6. You are Capable and Reliable
+6. You Are Capable and Reliable

 Just saying “I am capable” and “I am reliable” does not make you one.
 The recruiter on your resume is looking for instances that show that you are both.
-Putting up these words without any support is just waste of time.
+Putting up these words without any support is just a waste of time.
 Show your best qualities to your recruiter through your resume and not just talk about them.

 7. You Pay Attention to Details